 Once it was established that his star player had little or no respect for his authority, Hobson turned his attention to other things, like keeping Daryl Irvine and Joe Hesketh in line.
 And despite lofty expectations, the team never finished above 4th place during his three year tenure.

 It’s worth pointing out that the 1992 Sox weren’t exactly bush league.
 In addition to Rocket, the team had Wade Boggs, Mo Vaughn, Tom Brunansky and Jeff Reardon.
-That’s a group that would earn serious odds just for showing up at the park.
+That’s a group that would earn serious sports betting odds just for showing up at the park.
 Yet they somehow still managed to finish dead-ass last in the AL East — and that was back when the East had seven teams.

 Was it all on Hobson?
 Maybe, maybe not.
 But the quick flash that was his managerial career serves as a lesson: Being a leader in the clubhouse doesn’t always equate to being a great manager.
 And sometimes, even though folks like Cora come with a great deal of chutzpah and positive word-of-mouth and fan-favorites like Varitek would put asses in seats, it just makes sense to trust a professional.

 Especially when it comes to baseball managers.
 And, of course, hookers.
 Anyway, the future may still be bright for the Red Sox.